anproulx/school/content/en/project/abide-fmri/index.md

 ## Results

 ### Progress overview

-This project was defined througout the second week based on the common learning goals and our complementary expertises.
-We started by exploring different ways that we could organize our project using Github.
-Our work as a team consisted of 4 main sections; the script for standardized data preparation, the machine learning and the presentation.
+The first part of this project consisted of exploring different ways that we could organize our project as a team.
+We decided that our project's structure would consist of three parts: 1) a python script for standardized data preparation, 2) machine learning and 3) presentation.

+The python script served to prepare the fMRI data for the machine learning in a standardized way.
+Each of the team members used that python script to then branch of in different Jupyter notebooks and implement different models and cross-validation techniques.

 ### Tools I learned during this project